 - Revenge: The two thugs escaped prison to go after Bingo.

 - Serious Business: Football to Green Bay's sheriff.
-He calls Hal in to tell him that Chucky's secure and that he can kick without worry before the hostage situation is resolved.
+He calls Hal in to tell him that Chuckie's secure and that he can kick without worry before the hostage situation is resolved.

-- Throwing the Fight: What Lenny and Eli are forcing Hal to do in the climax by holding Hal's son Chucky hostage.
+- Throwing the Fight: What Lenny and Eli are forcing Hal to do in the climax by holding Hal's son Chuckie hostage.